C4KEW4LK/weather_station/readme.md

   * Added file deletion functionality with password protection
   * Added "Clear all SD data" button with password protection
   * Added reboot button
+  * Added RAM usage pill showing free memory and percentage used
+  * Streamlined plot layout (removed card borders to save space)
+  * Daily summaries table now has visual fade indicator when scrollable
+  * Sticky date column in daily summaries with clear border separator
+  * Interactive plot zooming:
+    * Click and drag to zoom into a time region
+    * Double-click to reset zoom
+    * Auto-scales y-axis when zoomed to show detail in visible range
+    * Configurable point limit (default 500) for performance with large datasets
+    * Zoom reveals more detail by downsampling only the visible region
+  * Plot rendering improvements:
+    * Clip paths prevent plot lines from overlapping y-axis labels
+    * Fixed x-axis font stretching on viewport resize
+    * 10 x-axis ticks for cleaner time labels
+    * Plots limited to 330px minimum width with responsive layout

 * **Code improvements:**
   * Added 2ms debounce filter on pulse input to prevent spurious triggers